 Introduction to Precision Medicine Course

-This two-semester course is taught by Wendy Chung, MD, Krzysztof Kiryluk, MD, and Ron Wapner, MD — faculty leaders in this rapidly evolving field — as well as experts in specific clinical areas who will present their most up-to-date findings in the field.
+This one-semester course is taught by Wendy Chung, MD, Krzysztof Kiryluk, MD, and Ron Wapner, MD — faculty leaders in this rapidly evolving field — as well as experts in specific clinical areas who will present their most up-to-date findings in the field.

 This course provides health sciences students with an overview of precision medicine.
 The content of the course covers all aspects of precision medicine with an emphasis on genomic health.
 Students will learn the basics of molecular genetic basis of disease and molecular diagnostic methods to diagnose germline and somatic mutations and apply these strategies across a wide range of clinical conditions including diagnostic testing and health forecasting.
 The course will include detailed instruction on how to interpret genomic variation and how to effectively communicate this information to patients in ways that are effective, efficient, and that scale.
 The course will cover big data initiatives in systems biology and quantitative data analysis and how machine learning and digital health platforms are being applied to individual patient care.
 Finally, the course will address questions of clinical implementation, including measuring cost-effectiveness, clinical utility and will address the ethical, legal, and social issues presented by precision medicine.

-- Semesters: Summer
+- Semesters: Spring

 - Format: Each session comprises a didactic lecture, followed by an interactive breakout session.